doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 <h2>Problem Statement</h2>

-<p>This project aims to achieve maximum success by the algorithm in the rock-paper-scissors game together with the <b>reinforcement (Thompson sampling) learning</b>method.
+<p>This project aims to achieve maximum success by the algorithm in the rock-paper-scissors game together with the reinforcement (Thompson sampling) learning method.
 The achievement of this success will be shaped by the preferences chosen by the user.
-At the end of each action, the rock, paper, or scissors with the <b>highest beta value and the corresponding value were selected.</b> Compared to the bots that make a random choice, the <b>artificial intelligence model and the integrated model have proven to be more successful</b> in my tests.</p>
+At the end of each action, the rock, paper, or scissors with the highest beta value and the corresponding value were selected.
+Compared to the bots that make a random choice, the artificial intelligence model and the integrated model have proven to be more successful in my tests.</p>

 <br>